I present this message every December.

 As an American business owner, I appreciate this memo.

-It was forwarded to me in an email several years ago.
+It was forwarded to me by a friend an eon ago, it seems.

 It packs an introspective, powerful punch.